 Random Sentences:

-- He told me the wallet wasn’t his, but mine.
+- He told me to look him in the eyes.